 Since the league consists of 20 teams (except the three first seasons in which 22 teams were included), which meat each other two times (home and away) per season, 380 games are played in total.
-Most points by a team in a season, 95 (2.5 per match), was collected by Chelsea in season 2004-05.
+Most points by a team in a season, 100 (2.6 per match), was collected by Manchester City in season 2017-18.

 Alan Shearer holds the record in the Premier League by 440 goals from the years in Newcastle.
 Other notable top scorers are Andy Cole (187 goals), Wayne Rooney (187 goals), Frank Lampard (177 goals), Thierry Henry (175 goals), Robbie Fowler (163 goals) and Michael Owen (150 goals).
 Extra impressive is Henry with most goals per match: 0,68.

 Soon after the start of Premier League, the terraces for standing were forbidden and instead the whole audience was to sit down to watch the games.